jpsahoo14/apollo-inspector-ui/readme.md

 On the left side is the list of queries which have been re-rendered and on the right side, it shows what all operation caused it.

 ![plot](./docs/affected-queries-view.png)

+# Demo

+Run `yarn parcel:test:start` to see the demo the tool working